CIRCLE OF CREATION COMMITTEE’S

 Community Electronics Recycling Events conducted by Midwest Recycling Center (MRC)

-hosted by the City of Clayton
+hosted by City of Manchester

-December 14, 8:00 AM to Noon
+March 1, 8:00 AM to Noon

 2505 South Brentwood Boulevard